AYASHI/newsreader/README.md

 ### API Key

-An API key is necessary to successfully connect the API that the app uses.
+An API key is necessary to successfully connect to the [API](https://developer.nytimes.com/signup) that the app uses.
 Once an API key has been aquired, change the `apiKeyValue` property in `NewsApiManager.swift` and run the app.

 ## Requirements
 - Cocoapods